Agriculture Teacher: Education Requirements and Career Info

 Requirements for agriculture teachers vary, but most states require at least a bachelor's degree for those wanting to work at the middle and high school levels.
 Typically, the degree should be in the field of agriculture with coursework in subjects like agricultural mechanics, forestry/wildlife management and agriculture management.
 Agriculture teachers who want to work in public schools also might have to finish a state-accredited teacher training program.
 Most states require teachers working in middle and high schools to obtain a teacher's license and receive certification in agriculture teaching.

 Agriculture teachers who want to work on the college or professional level might have to complete a graduate education program.
-Some universities offer certificate programs in agricultural education for those who already possess a bachelor's degree in fields like agriculture, forestry or wildlife management.
+Some universities offer graduate certificate programs in agricultural education for those who already possess a bachelor's degree in fields like agriculture, forestry or wildlife management.
 There also are master's programs in agricultural education, which include advanced study in areas such as agribusiness, agriculture ethics and agricultural technology.
 Master's programs in agriculture education often include teaching internships and may allow students to specialize in adult education, state extension programs or public education.

 According to the U.S. Bureau of Labor Statistics (BLS), employment of both middle school and high school technical and career education teachers, including agriculture teachers, is expected to grow at a rate of 5% between 2012 and 2022.
 However, the National Association of Agricultural Educators indicated in 2013 that there was a nationwide shortage of educators specializing in agriculture, mainly at the high school level (www.naee.org).
+The growth rate for postsecondary teachers of all types was projected at 19% for this period.

 Related to Agriculture Teacher: Education Requirements and Career Info